Families of singular algebraic varieties that are rationally elliptic spaces

 \begin{thm} The hypersurface $V_n^d$ ($d,n \in \NN$), given by (\ref{myprocspace}) i.e.

 has rational homotopy type of $\PP^n$.
 In particular, it is rationally elliptic.
 It is birational to $\PP^n$.
-Moreover, the self-intersection of the canonical class $K_{V^d_n}^n$ is positive for $d>n+2$ and can be arbitrarily large (resp. zero for $d=n+1$ and negative otherwise). \end{thm}
+Moreover, the self-intersection of the canonical class $K_{V^d_n}^n$ is positive for $d>n+2$ and can be arbitrarily large (it is zero for $d=n+1$ and negative otherwise). \end{thm}

 \begin{proof} The hypersurface (\ref{myprocspace}) is the singular fiber of the family: